As the world still deals with COVID-19, companies need to rethink how they manage their workspace.

 On top of boosting your productivity and creating a better office culture, workplace software saves you money on overhead costs and other aspects of business.

-For example, office management software uses analytics to give you an idea on how you’re managing space.
+For example, office management software uses analytics to give you an idea of how you're managing space.
 By identifying which rooms are underused, you’ll be able to assess which spaces are unnecessary and cut down on real estate costs.

 By using video conference tools for prospect calls, you’re saving money on travel expenses to attend meetings.
 There’s no need for gas or a plane ticket to reach the client.